ngmsonn/ML_OrangeJuice/README.md

-# Machine Learning with Orange Juice
+# Machine Learning Project for Orange Juice Discrimination and Classification Based on Spectral Data.